University of Texas tower shooting: University life

-1966

 Parents' divorce

 In early March 1966, Whitman's mother announced her decision to divorce her husband after over 25 years of marriage because of his continued physical and emotional abuse.
 Upon receipt of this news, Whitman immediately drove overnight to Florida to help his mother move to Austin.
+Whitman's youngest brother, John, also left Lake Worth to relocate to Austin with his mother, although his brother Patrick remained in Florida with his father.
 Reportedly, Whitman was so fearful that his father would resort to violence against his mother as she prepared to leave him that he summoned a local policeman to remain outside the house while she packed her belongings.
 Shortly after Margaret Whitman relocated to Austin, she obtained employment as a cashier in a local cafeteria.

 Psychological frustrations

-On one occasion two months after his parents' divorce, Whitman sought professional help from a campus psychiatrist named Dr. Maurice Heatly to discuss the sources of pressure, frustration, and distress within his life.
-Heatly's notes regarding this session reveal Whitman had disclosed he had endured increasingly frequent headaches; his sense of self-loathing over the fact he had struck his wife twice throughout the course of their marriage; his resultant fear of becoming a frequent woman beater in the mold of his father; and his frustration regarding his father's almost daily phone calls to him pleading with him to persuade his mother to return to Florida.
+On one occasion two months after his parents' divorce, Whitman sought professional help from a campus psychiatrist named Dr. Maurice Dean Heatly to discuss the sources of pressure, frustration, and distress within his life.
+Heatly's notes regarding this one-hour session reveal Whitman—whom Heatly observed to be a somewhat self-centered and egocentric individual—had disclosed he had endured increasingly frequent headaches; his sense of self-loathing over the fact he had struck his wife twice throughout the course of their marriage; his resultant fear of becoming a frequent woman beater in the mold of his "demanding" father; and his frustration regarding his father's almost daily phone calls to him pleading with him to persuade his mother to return to Florida.

 Dr. Heatly's notes from this session also reveal that Whitman conveyed a somewhat egocentric persona; that he constantly strove to better himself; that he had been "oozing with hostility" throughout the hour-long session; and that Whitman had disclosed his developing fantasies of shooting random people from the observation deck of the UT Tower.
-This would prove to be the sole occasion in which Whitman sought any professional help pertaining to the sources of frustration and pressure in his life.